Environmental Careers and Opportunities

 Where do members serve?

-ECO AmeriCorps partners with local municipalities, conservation districts, and non-profits on current efforts to monitor water quality, implement projects, and plan future interventions.
+ECO AmeriCorps partners with local municipalities, conservation districts, solid waste management districts, and non-profit organizations on current efforts to monitor water quality, implement projects, provide outreach and education, and plan future interventions.
 Activities upstream could carry the most impact.
 Service sites provide office space, access to office equipment, regular supervision, and have flexibility around ECO Vermont training and retreat days.
 Service sites pay a cash match of $6,500 for a full-time member.

 What kinds of projects do members do?

 - outreach and education to farmers and other Vermonters